gitlabhq/omnibus-gitlab/README.md

 gitlab_rails['smtp_authentication'] = "login"
 gitlab_rails['smtp_enable_starttls_auto'] = true

-# For some SMTP servers you need to use a specific 'From' address
+# If your SMTP server does not like the default 'From: gitlab@localhost' you
+# can change the 'From' with this setting.
 gitlab_rails['gitlab_email_from'] = 'gitlab@example.com'
 ```